wgyori/course-dbt/week_4_answers.md

 # Part 2 - Modeling challenge
 ## Question 1 : How are our users moving through the product funnel?
-### Answer: fact_product_events model created to measure for each product session, how the user progressed down the funnel.
+### Answer: fact_product_events model was created to measure how the user progressed down the funnel for each product session.
 We can use this fact table to do further analysis in a BI tool

 ### Query:
 ```SQL